my-rubber-toe/IReNE-tellspace-server/README.md

 FLASK_SALT="your-server-salt"
 ```
 The variables for `GOOGLE_OAUTH_CLIENT_ID` and `GOOGLE_OAUTH_CLIENT_SECRET` require the creation on a google project on
-the (Google Cloud Console)[https://console.cloud.google.com/].
+the [Google Cloud Console](https://console.cloud.google.com/).
 For instructions on how to create the credentials please
 follow this tutorial to generate client ID and client secret.

 https://developers.google.com/adwords/api/docs/guides/authentication#webapp